JordanKarp/karp_recipes/README.md

 [![Karp Recipes Screen Shot][product-screenshot]](https://karprecipes-production.up.railway.app/)

+### Features

 A fully functioning online database for recipes, featuring:

+- Homepage with login system and a random recipe.
+- Browse recipes by title, category or tag.
-- View recipe details, including commments and ratings.
+- View full recipe details, including commments and ratings.
-- Recipe categories and recipe tags for easier browsing and sorting.
-- Search functionality
+- Search functionality.
-- Authenticated login system
+- Authenticated login system.

 As a logged in user: